John Lewis appliances

 Has anyone else noticed the excessive foaming of washing detergents?

-7. avatar ben monk says:
+ben monk

 Hi WMUser, Yes i have noticed loads of foaming action with modern detergents too and have complained to Ariel and they don’t want to know basically.
 I have found for some strange reason though that powders and tablets rinse better than liquids.
 Does anyone know why liquids do not rinse well?
 WMUser you 100% sure it is ok for washing machines to use soda crystals as some people say you shouldn’t but all they are is bleach type ingredient?
 Does anyone know if the liqui tab casings used for washing machines and dish washer tablets damage the machines?
 I know Fairy use them for their dishwasher tablets and Ariel as well.
 I would like to know that as i used to use them but an engineer told me not to use them becuase apparently they do not completely dissolve.